watusi/jquery-mobile-iscrollview/README.md

 Caching List Items
 ------------------
-Webkit-based browsers can exhibit a "flicker" effect when initially scrolling.
+Webkit-based browsers can exhibit a "flicker" effect wwhen scrolling toward the bottom of the list, as well as exhibit slow and jerky movement until the first time the user has reached the bottom of the list..
 Once you have scrolled down to the bottom of the list, the flicker will typically stop.
+This does not seem to be an issue with non-Webkit browsers.

 This issue is discussed here: http://cubiq.org/you-shall-not-flicker